 The Nature of Unresolved Childhood Trauma

-For example, instances of humiliation or embarrassment at school, which may involve a teacher or coach.
+• Instances of humiliation or embarrassment which involve a teacher or coach can leave lasting harm on a child.

-Even multiple childhood relocations or changes in schools can result in unresolved childhood trauma, if the transitions are poorly navigated and a child is not given the support they need as they adapt to their new environment.
+• Multiple childhood relocations or changes in schools can also result in unresolved childhood trauma, if the transitions are poorly navigated.
+And if a child is not given the support they need as they adapt to their new environment.

 Clearly, trauma in and of itself can impact a child seriously.